kivy/buildozer/docs/source/specifications.rst

   The icon of your application.
 It must be a PNG of 512x512 size to be able to cover all the various platform requirements.

-- `orientation`: String, orientation of the application.
+- `orientation`: List, supported orientations of the application.

-  Indicate the orientation that your application supports.
-Defaults to `landscape`, but can be changed to `portrait` or `all`.
+  Indicate the orientations that your application supports.
+  Valid values are: `portrait`, `landscape`, `portrait-reverse`, `landscape-reverse`.
+  Defaults to `[landscape]`.

 - `fullscreen`: Boolean, fullscreen mode.